Questions legal action Visa and MasterCard commission

 If you are a potential opt-out claimant (that is, your average annual turnover (2016-2019) was less than £100 million) just register your details now, so we can contact you about the case through the website, and so you can show your support.
 Later, we may ask you to provide data about MIFs you have paid.
 We can help you with this.

-Businesses with an annual turnover of £100 million or more qualify for the opt-in class actions and will need to register their details by clicking on join the claim.
-Our engagement for opt-in claimants will be conditional on the Competition Appeal Tribunal certifying the claim.
+Businesses with an annual turnover of £100 million or more qualify for the opt-in class actions and will need to opt in by registering their details by clicking on join the claim.

 If the case is not successful you will not have to pay the costs of bringing the case to trial.
 You will also not have to pay any share of the costs the other side incurred in defending the case.
 The case is financed by a third party litigation funder, Bench Walk Advisors, and is fully insured.